 2. Feel like: they are warm, friendly and approachable

-3. Sound like: they speak with conviction, clarity and respectfully
+3. Sound like: they speak with conviction, clarity, brevity, and respect

 So, what is leadership presence?